Symposium: “Molecular connectivity: Best practices for data analysis”

 We have assembled a superb list of speakers with the preliminary program listed below.
 The symposium will provide a forum for a vibrant exchange of ideas with the aim of significantly contributing to defining best practices in data analysis in this rapidly evolving field.
 Please join us in this very important effort.
 Any updates will be posted on our website and communicated in the newsletter – stay tuned!

-9:30 – 9:50 (20 min) Overview of commonly used methods for assessment of molecular connectivity with emphasis on technical aspects that require discussionMattia Veronese, University of Padua (Italy)
+9:30 – 9:50 (20 min) Methods for estimation of molecular connectivity with emphasis on technical aspects

 10:10 – 10:30 Coffee break